Without the need for a larger transformer, this article shows how to construct a simple LED emergency light.

 Formulas:

-Here are some relevant formulas for the components commonly used in electronic circuits:
+Below are some simple formulas for the components which are often used in electronic circuits:

 Ohms Law: